 The Corn Potatos have delighted audiences with their driving fiddle tunes and harmonious singing across the US, Canada, Europe, Mexico, and India.
 They are all multi-instrumentalists dedicated to continuing the music and dance traditions of the Central and Southern US.
 In addition to being champion fiddlers they play banjo, guitar, bass and mandolin and deftly handle many different antiquated styles including ballads, “ho-downs,” country “rags” and southern gospel, specializing in twin fiddling and double banjo tunes.

-More Bands announced soon!
+More coming soon!
 Sign up for the Newsletter to be the first to know.

-Fiddle Music Camp – River and Roots 2017 – This year at River and Roots Festival we will be featuring a Fiddle Music Camp on Tuesday 6/20/17 thru Friday from 1 pm thru 3 pm each day, Friday will be 1-2 pm.
+Fiddle Music Camp – River and Roots 2017 – Malia Furtado, David Van Deventer and Stacey Sinclair will be teaching this year at Fiddle Music Camp on Tuesday 6/20/17 thru Friday from 1 pm thru 3 pm each day, Friday will be 1-2 pm.
 This camp is for all ages and all levels.
 Students should come with a working fiddle and a way to record (most smart phones have a record app).
 Tuition is $100 for all 4 days and does not include the early arrival festival ticket (some day parking will be available for day tripers) Or call 540-955-1621 for questions.
 Get Tickets